Swiss Army knife: Victorinox and Wenger

-Victorinox registered the words "Swiss Army" and "Swiss Military" as a trademark in the US and was sued at Bern cantonal commercial court by the Swiss Confederacy (represented by Armasuisse, the authority representing the actual Swiss military), in October 2018.
+Swiss government legal proceedings over trademark

-After an initial hearing Victorinox agreed to cede the registration in the United States of the term "Swiss military" to Armasuisse in return for an exclusive licence to market perfumes under the same name.
+Victorinox registered the words "Swiss Army" and "Swiss Military" as trademarks in the United States (US).
+The Swiss government agency, Armasuisse took legal action against Victorinox in October 2018.
+After an initial hearing, Victorinox agreed to cede the US registration in of the term "Swiss military" to Armasuisse in return for an exclusive licence to market perfumes under the same name.

 Features

 Components

-The Victorinox SwissChamp consists of 8 layers with 33 functions and weighs 185 g.
+The Victorinox SwissChamp consists of eight layers with 33 functions and weighs 185 g.